bgreenlee/pygtail/README.txt

                             Instead, if the log file shrinks, print a warning.
       --read-from-end       Read log file from the end if offset file is missing.
 Useful for large files.
+      --log-pattern         Custom log rotation glob pattern.
+Use %s to represent the original filename.
+You may use this multiple times to provide multiple patterns.
       --version             Print version and exit.

 In your code: